Frequently Asked Questions

 Most, but not all, of the offset lithographs are open edition.

 We accept credit card payments by phone or fax.
 We also accept checks.

 When is my credit card charged?

-We do not charge your credit card until your order has shipped.
+We do not charge your credit card until the day your order ships.

 How Can I Contact the Artist?

 We appreciate your interest in James A. Flood artwork.
 James is passionate about maritime art, ships, and history.
 If you would like to provide information regarding his work or if you have questions, please Contact Us.
 Many admirers and owners of James Flood art have contributed to our understanding and appreciation of the great ships he paints.